java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 [![Workspace selection](/assets/images/eclipse/welcome.png)](/assets/images/eclipse/welcome.png)

-This article will show you how to create Java projects manually so you can close the welcome-screen by clicking on the `Hide` button on the top right of the Welcome tab.
+This article will show you how to create Java projects manually so you can close this Welcome screen by clicking on the `Hide` button on the top right of the Welcome tab.

 <a id="creating">&nbsp;</a>
 ## Creating a Java Project